snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 Snowplow events have several timestamps.
 The raw event payload always contains a `deviceCreatedTimestamp` (`dtm`) and a `deviceSentTimestamp` (`stm`).
 Other timestamps are added as the event moves through the pipeline.

-Every `Event` in the tracker allows for a custom timestamp, called `trueTimestamp` to be set.
+Every `trackX...()` method in the tracker allows for a custom timestamp, called `trueTimestamp` to be set.
 Read more about timestamps in [this still relevant forums post](https://discourse.snowplowanalytics.com/t/which-timestamp-is-the-best-to-see-when-an-event-occurred/538).

 As standard, every event tracked by the Javascript tracker will be recorded with two timestamps: